GreedYLearner1146/FSL-ProtoNet-Keras/README.md

 - Run Support_Query_Set.py which store the support set and the query set, each comprising of the (img, label) tuple-like configuration.
 - Run Compute_prototypes.py which compute the prototypes for each selected class to be used for computing the euclidean distance with the query class embedding.
 - Run Prototypical_Loss.py which computes the prototypical loss.
-- Run Conv_Embedding.py that contained the code for the Conv4 and ResNet12 feature extractor which are best suited for the CIFAR-FS dataset.
+- Run Conv_Embedding.py that contained the code for the Conv4 and ResNet12 feature extractor which are best suited for the FC-100 dataset.
 Choose one feature extractor for the subsequent training.
 - Run training.py to begin the training process.
 - Finally, run eval.py to evaluate the trained model on the meta-test dataset.